top of page

 Alger

-From 1881-1897 classes were held regularly.
-In 1883, 60 children both Indian and White were enrolled.
+From 1891-1897 classes were held regularly.
+In 1893, 60 children both Indian and White were enrolled.
 (Although only 40 attended regularly).
-In 1936, a fire destroyed Wetmore School.
+In 1936, a fire destroyed Wetmore School and a two-story school with a cupola built in.
 A 3rd school was built on the site in 1937 and used until 1945 when students were transferred to Munising.
-The school was turned into a residence
+The school was converted into a residence

 Alger